brentgroves/repsys/research/m_z/virtualization/networking/tutorial/routerology/linux_networking/3b_linux_vlan_filtering_vm.md

 # select the br0 bridge device as the network.
 # don't give it an ip address yet

-# From host verify new virtual network interface has been added to br0
 bridge link show

 # From greenbox